Chapter 4: Construction Details, Section 19: Earthwork

-- To install culverts in an embankment, ensure the embankment is at the elevation specified.
+- To install culverts in an embankment, make sure the embankment is at the elevation specified.

 - Decide whether a camber is required in a culvert or other drainage structure.
 If so, give the survey crew or the contractor, or both, the necessary data.

-- Before backfilling, inspect structures and ensure that any required strutting or bracing, as shown on the plans, is in place.
+- Before backfilling, inspect structures and check that any required strutting or bracing, as shown on the plans, is in place.

 - Test backfill material for compliance with specifications and test compaction.